 The market for energy recovery devices for desalination and other water treatment plants is becoming increasingly competitive and we expect this competition to intensify as the desalination and wastewater markets continue to grow.
 Competitors have introduced products that are similar to, and directly compete with, our key energy recovery products.
 In addition, we expect new competitors to enter the market, and existing competitors to introduce improvements to their existing products and introduce new products that are directly competitive to our solutions.
-Our competitors' existing, new, and improved products may be superior to our products and/or could be offered at prices that are solutions.
-Our competitive sexisting, new, and improved products may be superior to our products and/or could be orietted at prices that are considerably less than the cost of our products.
+Our competitors' existing, new, and improved products may be superior to our products and/or could be offered at prices that are considerably less than the cost of our products.
 The performance and pricing pressure of such new products could cause us to adjust the prices of certain products to remain competitive, or we may not be able to continue to win large contracts, which could adversely affect our market share, competitive position and margins.
 Some of our current and potential competitors may have significantly greater financial, technical, marketing, and other resources; longer operating histories; or greater name recognition.
 They may also have more extensive products and product lines that would enable them to offer multi-product or packaged solutions as well as competing products at lower prices or with other more favorable terms and conditions.
 As a result, our ability to sustain our market share may be adversely impacted, which would affect our business, product margins, operating results, and financial condition.
 In addition, if one of our competitors were to merge or partner with another company, the change in the competitive landscape could adversely affect our continuing ability to compete effectively.
-Table of Contents

-A sustained downturn in the economy or global unrest could impact the future of new, and the retrofit of existing, desalination plants, and the treatment of various wastewater verticals, which could result in decreased demand for our water products and
+A sustained downturn in the economy or global unrest could impact the future of new, and the retrofit of existing, desalination plants, and the treatment of various wastewater verticals, which could result in decreased demand for our water products and services.